12/5/2022

 9 Key Tips for Shared Office Space Etiquette

-But some businesses decided to jettison permanent office space altogether, adopting either a 100% remote workforce model or turning to shared coworking space.
-For many solopreneurs, the slog of working every day from the home office during the pandemic was too much, and they also have turned to shared coworking space or day offices—either full time or for specified days and times.
+Some businesses decided to jettison permanent office space altogether, adopting either a 100% remote workforce model or turning to shared coworking space.
+For many solopreneurs, the slog of working every day from the home office during the pandemic was too much, and they also have turned to shared coworking spaces or day offices—either full-time or for specified days and times.

-As it has been a couple years since many professionals have worked from a shared office space, a quick reminder on etiquette might be in order.
+As it has been a couple of years since many professionals have worked from a shared office space, office etiquette reminders might be in order.
 Plus, in the post-pandemic world, additional attention to shared office space etiquette is likely warranted.
-Following are some tips that businesses and professionals may want to heed when returning to shared office space environments.
+Following are eight tips businesses and professionals should heed when returning to shared office space environments.

 For shared office space environments where there are dedicated workspaces allocated, it is important to avoid using those.
 Don’t camp out in a dedicated workspace without permission to do so, stop and peruse a book sitting in the workspace, borrow pen or paper, or look at documents (stored or not stored) in the area.
 For professionals working in a workspace—dedicated or hot—you need to avoid interrupting them or having work and personal conversations right outside of their space.